Cambridge Assessment English Teaching Knowledge Test (TKT)

 Candidates are not expected to fulfil any specific entry requirements, such as previous teaching experience or specific English language exams.
 However, to access TKT, we recommend a level of language proficiency of at least Upper-Intermediate level (e.g. CEFR B2 or IELTS band 6.0).

-Course fees are £575 for the University of Sheffield staff, students and alumni and £695 for members of the public.
-This includes the course book, all tuition and exam entry fees, plus optional educational visits and social programme.
-You should be prepared to dedicate approximately 5-6 hours a week to working your way through the online content, including completing collaborative tasks and discussion forums, and one 'live' session a week.
+Course fees are £275 for University of Sheffield staff, students and alumni and £395 for members of the public.
+You should be prepared to dedicate approximately 6-8 hours a week to working your way through the online content, including completing collaborative tasks and discussion forums, and one 'live' session a week.